maramhd/Food-Journal/REPORT.md

 **Legacy API Dependencies**

 The original codebase used `@react-navigation/stack` (JavaScript stack navigator) and the legacy `Camera` component.
 Both are deprecated or replaced in newer SDK versions.
 The migration to `@react-navigation/native-stack` and `CameraView` required understanding the new APIs' behavior, permission models, and configuration requirements.

-**Windows Environment Limitations**

-The development environment ran on Windows, where the standard Linux `diff` command is unavailable.
-PowerShell's `Compare-Object` does not support the `-ruN` flags.
-The file comparison was performed using a custom PowerShell script that computed MD5 hashes of each file to identify modifications, and a manual code review to document specific changes.

 **Internal API Reliance**

 The old code's use of `result.rows._array` to access query results relied on an undocumented internal property.
 This worked with expo-sqlite v15 but was not guaranteed to work with v55.
 Verifying that the new `getAllAsync` method returns a plain array required reading the expo-sqlite v55 documentation and testing the return format.